-The undergraduate global health certificate is a 19 credit hour program that offers a unique interprofessional opportunity for undergraduate students interested in gaining a global perspective on healthcare through coursework and a one-week capstone/field experience.
+The undergraduate global health certificate is an 18 credit hour program that offers a unique interprofessional opportunity for undergraduate students interested in gaining a global perspective on health care through coursework and a capstone experience.
 Faculty from 15 disciplines and five colleges collaborated to create the global health certificate.

 The Global Health Certificate will help you:

 - Gain an understanding of the factors that influence health globally

 - Learn the value to your future career of understanding global health

 - Gain hands-on experiences grounded in the ethical, practical and multicultural aspects of global health

 - Learn about interprofessional global health related needs and opportunities

 All core courses, as well as many electives, are offered online, making them more accessible and easier to fit into your busy life. *After applying for the certificate, you can register for these Athens online courses through MyOHIO, Register for Classes.

 - Introduction to Global Health (IHS 2210- 3 Cr): This course introduces you to the main concepts of the global health field and the critical links between global health and social and economic development.
 You will get an overview of the determinants of health and how health status is measured.
 The course also reviews the burden of disease, risk factors and key measures to address the burden of disease in cost-effective ways.
 Throughout the course, you will be encouraged to analyze and synthesize course material through written assignments and discussion boards.